Motion-Aware Transformer for Multi-Object Tracking: Experiments

 \subsection{Comparison on DanceTrack}

-We evaluate our final MATR model on the DanceTrack dataset, which contains complex motion scenarios that are particularly challenging for classical linear motion models.
 MATR delivers significant improvements in both association accuracy and overall tracking performance.
-Table~\ref{tab:comparison_on_dancetrack} reports a comparison between MATR and other state-of-the-art methods on the DanceTrack test set.
-Our method achieves a new state-of-the-art HOTA score of 71.3, with particularly strong association metrics, including 61.6 AssA and 75.3 IDF1.
+Table~\ref{tab:comparison_on_dancetrack} reports a comparison between MATR and other SOTA methods on the DanceTrack test set.
+Our method achieves a new SOTA HOTA score of 71.3, with particularly strong association metrics, including 61.6 AssA and 75.3 IDF1.
 Due to the inherent limitations of linear motion prediction, tracking-by-detection methods often excel at detection accuracy but fall short in association.
-For example, OC-SORT~\citet{cao2023observation} achieves excellent detection accuracy (DetA = 80.3) but struggles with association in complex motion scenarios (AssA = 38.3).
-In contrast, MATR improves both detection and association metrics simultaneously, highlighting the benefit of explicitly modeling motion to reduce query collisions.
+For example, OC-SORT~\cite{cao2023observation} achieves excellent detection accuracy (DetA = 80.3) but struggles with association in complex motion scenarios (AssA = 38.3).
+MATR improves both detection and association metrics simultaneously, highlighting the benefit of explicitly modeling motion to reduce query collisions.

-For fairness, we also report MATR results with a ResNet50 backbone, denoted as MATR-R50, aligned with MOTR, MeMOTR~\citet{gao2023memotr}, and CO-MOT~\citet{yan2023bridging}.
-We additionally include MOTRv3-R50~\citep{yu2023motrv3} for reference.
+For fairness, we also report MATR results with a ResNet50 backbone aligned with~\cite{zeng2022motr,gao2023memotr,yan2023bridging} , denoted as MATR-R50.
+We additionally include MOTRv3-R50~\cite{yu2023motrv3} for reference.
 Compared with other ResNet50-based methods, MATR achieves a HOTA score of 69.4, matching CO-MOT.
-Notably: 1) MATR improves HOTA by 15.2 points over MOTR, together with substantial gains across all other metrics.
-2) MATR surpasses MeMOTR by 0.9 HOTA and consistently achieves stronger association performance, without relying on merging strategies across historical frames.
-3) MATR matches CO-MOT's HOTA performance despite not employing explicit detection enhancements, trailing slightly in DetA (-0.6) but outperforming in AssA (+0.2) and IDF1 (+0.7).
+Notably: (i) MATR improves HOTA by 15.2 points over MOTR, together with substantial gains across all other metrics; (ii) MATR surpasses MeMOTR by 0.9 HOTA and consistently achieves stronger association performance, without relying on merging strategies across historical frames; (iii) MATR matches CO-MOT's HOTA performance despite not employing explicit detection enhancements, trailing slightly in DetA (-0.6) but outperforming in AssA (+0.2) and IDF1 (+0.7).
 These findings demonstrate that the consistent training strategies introduced by MAT not only boost detection accuracy but also yield even greater improvements in association quality.